 What is Kile?

-Kile is a user-friendly TeX/LaTeX editor for the KDE desktop environment.
+Kile is a user-friendly TeX/LaTeX editor by KDE.

 The main features are: